cphan2164/to-do-list/README.md

 ## Customization

-- You can customize the visual appearance of the application by modifying the `style.css` file.
+- You can customize the visual appearance of the application by creating a css file.
 - Adjust the styles, colors, and layout according to your preferences.

 ## Dependencies